webplatform/docs/tutorials/appcache_beginner/index.md

 ---
-title: appcache beginner
+title: Introduction to using the application cache
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/appcache/beginner/)'
+readiness: 'Ready to Use'
+summary: 'An introduction to using the appcache interface for offline application functionality.'
 tags:
   - Tutorials
   - Appcache
   - Mobile
-readiness: 'Ready to Use'
-summary: 'An introduction to using the appcache interface for offline application functionality.'
 uri: 'tutorials/appcache beginner'

 ---
-# Introduction to using the application cache

 **By [Eric Bidelman](http://www.html5rocks.com/profiles/#ericbidelman)**
 Originally published May 27, 2011

-## Summary
+## <span>Summary</span>

 An introduction to using the appcache interface for offline application functionality.

-## Introduction
+## <span>Introduction</span>

 It's becoming increasingly important for web-based applications to be accessible offline.
 Yes, all browsers have caching mechanisms, but they're unreliable and don't always work as you might expect.
 HTML5 addresses some of the annoyances of being offline with the [ApplicationCache](http://www.whatwg.org/specs/web-apps/current-work/#applicationcache) interface.